Peebles Railway: Extending the line

 For some time the community of Innerleithen had agitated for a railway connection, by the building of an independent line from Peebles.
 A number of attempts were made to bring this about without success, until in 1860 a line was proposed from Galashiels to Peebles through Innerleithen.
 Agreement was made for the North British Railway to run the trains.
 The railway was promoted as the Galashiels, Innerleithen and Peebles Railway (GI&PR).
-A Parliamentary Bill failed in 1860, but being re-presented the following year as an NBR branch, it gained the Royal Assent on 28 June 1861.
+A parliamentary bill failed in 1860, but being re-presented the following year as an NBR branch, it gained royal assent on 28 June 1861 as the North British (Galashiels and Peebles) Railway Act 1861 (24 & 25 Vict. c. cii).
 The capital authorised was £95,000.

 A Caledonian dependency, the Symington, Biggar and Broughton Railway, had been extended to Peebles and the GI&PR line would meet it, as well as the Peebles Railway, there.

 The first section, from Peebles to Innerleithen, was opened on 10 October 1864 and the remainder on 18 June 1866.
 The Peebles Railway terminus at Peebles was unsuitable for the through services contemplated, and after unsuccessful overtures to the Caledonian Railway proposing a joint station, the North British Railway built a new single platform station to serve the Galashiels line and the Peebles Railway trains.
 It was a modest affair, opening in 1864.
 The Peebles Railway station continued in use for the time being, renamed Peebles (Old).

 The train service now operated from Galashiels to Edinburgh via Peebles, as a through route; there were five trains daily, two on Sundays, with some short workings.

 The Caledonian Railway station at Peebles was on the south side of the River Tweed and a connection was to be made crossing the river; the connection with the GI&PR line was intended to be a triangle, allowing through running towards Galashiels and towards Edinburgh.

 It is doubtful whether the eastward curve was completed, although the earthworks were formed.
 The NBR wished to prevent the Caledonian gaining access to Galashiels, which the curve would have enabled.

 When the line opened throughout, the NBR operated passenger trains through from Edinburgh to Galashiels via Peebles.